mbridak/wfd_py_logger/README.md

 ## Requirements

 If running from source, you can install the needed Python libraries.
-It requires Python3, BeautifulSoup (bs4), lxml and requests.
+It requires Python3, requests and xmltodict.

 If you're using pip for dependencies you can: